mjlee111/qt_example/README.md

 ## IMU (Inertial Measurement Unit) Package
 ### Features
-- **Serial Port Communication**: Extends the functionality of the Serial project to communicate with EBIMU sensors.
+- **Serial Port Communication**: Extends the functionality of the Serial project to communicate with [EBIMU][ebimu] sensors.
 Allows communication over various baud rates, with support for up to 115200.
 - **Data Reception & Packet Analysis**: Reads incoming data from EBIMU sensors via serial communication, decodes sensor packets, and displays the values of parameters like acceleration, gyroscope, and magnetometer.
 - **Real-time Data Visualization**: Utilizes OpenGL to render a 3D cube that reacts in real-time to changes in roll, pitch, and yaw values, providing visual feedback on the sensor's orientation.
 - **Device Management**: Lists available serial ports and allows opening or closing the connection with EBIMU sensors.
 Automatically handles packet structure and parsing for seamless communication.